This 2018 Baltimore cell study found:

 “Immortalization on the path to malignant transformation involves stochastic epigenetic patterns from which cells contributing to transformation may evolve.”

-The current study provided another data point about the utility of convenient but non-etiologic, inconsequential measurements of global methylation:
+2. The current study provided another data point about the uselessness of convenient but non-etiologic, inconsequential measurements of global methylation: